To: Victims of Abuse is dedicated to those who have experienced abuse.

 Become Stronger Every Day!

 To all of you, wounded, may I encourage you to practice being stronger and stronger every single day.
-While not many can understand you, feel your pain, be with you, and help and support you, you yourself have the capacity to stand up and face the world, as long as you keep living and keep striving for a better life.
+While not many people can understand you, feel your pain, be with you, and help and support you, you yourself have the capacity to stand up and face the world, as long as you keep living and keep striving for a better life.
 It’s much harder for you, than other people, to achieve your goals and dreams.
 But may I take this opportunity to give you a positive encouragement: I am so proud of you, for being alive, reading this article, and thinking of ways to be a better, tougher person.

 When you reach the end of your rope, tie a knot and hang on.
 (Abraham Lincoln)